-Apprentices were asked to report their gains in STEM knowledge, STEM competencies, and 21st Century skills during their AEOP apprenticeships.
+Apprentices were asked to report their gains in STEM knowledge, STEM competencies, and $21^{st}$ Century skills during their AEOP apprenticeships.
 A composite score was calculated for each construct.
 Response categories were converted to a scale of 1 = "No gain" to 4 = "Large gain" and the average across all items in each scale was calculated.
 Composite scores were used to test whether there were differences in apprentices' gains in each area by program level (high school vs. undergraduate) and setting (army lab vs. university-based).
 No statistically significant differences in any scale were found by setting.
-There were, however, significant differences found in 21st Century skills gains by program level with high school apprentices reporting greater gains compared to university level apprentices (effect size is medium with d = 0.539).
-And the report of the program is setting to the progra
+There were, however, significant differences found in $21^{st}$ Century skills gains by program level with high school apprentices reporting greater gains compared to university level apprentices (effect size is medium with d = 0.539). $^{16}$

 Nearly all apprentices reported some degree of STEM knowledge gains as a result of participating in CQL (Table 60).
 More than 80% reported either some gains or large gains in every area of STEM knowledge on the survey.
 For example, all apprentices reported at least some gains in their in-depth knowledge of STEM topics (100%), and nearly all reported similarly about their gains in knowledge of research conducted in STEM fields (98%).
 STEM knowledge gain composites were used to test for differential impacts by overall U2 classification and across demographic subgroups of apprentices.
 A significant difference was found by overall U2 classification with U2 apprentices reporting greater gains (effect size is medium with d = 0.659).
-The only demographic subgroup difference in STEM knowledge gains found was by gender, with
+The only demographic subgroup difference in STEM knowledge gains found was by gender, with significantly more male apprentices reporting gains than female apprentices (effect size is large with d = 0.950).

-&lt;sup>15 Independent Samples t-test for STEM knowledge by U2 status: t(41)=2.11, p=.041.
+&lt;sup>18 Independent Samples t-test for STEM knowledge by gender: t(41)=3.04, p=.004.

-&lt;sup>13 Cronbach's alpha reliabilities for: STEM knowledge (0.873), STEM competencies (0.899), and 21st Century Skills (0.924).
+&lt;sup>15 Cronbach's alpha reliabilities for: STEM knowledge (0.873), STEM competencies (0.899), and 21st Century Skills (0.924).

-&lt;sup>14 Independent Samples t-test for 21st Century Skills by program level: t(136)=3.14, p=.002.
+&lt;sup>16 Independent Samples t-test for 21st Century Skills by program level: t(136)=3.14, p=.002.